SovereignCloudStack/sovereigncloudstack.org/src/content/en/announcements/2025-06-11-eurostack-commentary.md

 - Public money, public code: Software that is developed with public money should be Open Source, so it can be trusted, reused, adapted, maintained, resulting in higher cost-efficiency and more control.
 - Regulation is only as effective as compliant solutions are available; project funding may help to create compliant solutions.
 This has no negative impact on competition if the solutions are open.
 - While procurement must put the technical needs at the first place, the learnings of funded projects and the availability of solutions emerging from them must not be disregarded.
 Some non-functional requirements around security or sovereignty also may not be negotiable.
-- The procurement power of the public sector is significant.
+- The procurement power of the public sector is significant and can significantly contribute to the sustainable availability of sovereign solutions.

 ## 8. Technology innovation is iterative and needs intense and open exchange between regulation & standardization, technology development, validation, operation!
 - No waterfall design approach but cross-functional teams with a pronounced learning culture are needed.
 Innovation is not possible if you can not tolerate errors and failures.
 Innovation requires risk-taking and exploring multiple avenues.